 If you have Employer Disability Forms. please email them to Cynthia at email@example.com, or fax them directly to her at (415) 230-2379.
 Be sure to indicate your last day of work, and the “start” date of your disability leave.

 What is Paid Family Leave (PFL)?

-Paid Family Leave (PFL), or also known as Baby Bonding, is six weeks of leave for any new parents of a biological child, an adoptive child or a foster child, and is paid by the State.
+Paid Family Leave (PFL), also known as Baby Bonding, is six weeks of leave for any new parents of a biological child, an adoptive child or a foster child, and is paid by the State.
 You may utilize this six weeks of leave during the first year of the baby’s life, adoption, or within the first year of foster care.
-For patients utilizing their PFL benefits in conjunction with their SDI benefits, the State will send you these forms once your disability leave ends (your disability leave will end 6 weeks after birth for vaginal deliveries or 8 weeks after birth for Cesarean deliveries).
-There is no need for your provider to fill out PFL forms.
-You may fill it out and mail it to the State.
+PFL can be started after the end of your disability insurance.

 You do not have to take your 6 weeks of PFL consecutively.
 You may take a few weeks here and there as long as you take it within the first year.
 Any leave requested after the first year is not paid by the State.
 It’s a “use it or lose it” concept.